 This is another French style café/bakery that serves up pastries.
 This is at the south of town on Calle 3 sur just by the Cozumel ferry Pier.
 So if you are in the area this place is a good place to stop.

 All grocery stores have a bakery in Playa Del Carmen and surprisingly enough they all are about the same and make exactly the same things.
 Mexican bakeries are like this throughout the country.
 We will note that AKI supermarket is the one bakery we don’t recommend because they are so basic, small and don’t have very fresh things.

 - We have to mention The Little Teapot because they have an awesome peanut butter cookie sandwich with peanut butter filling.
 Besides these cookies look for the chocolate cookies and homemade mini cupcakes.
 The Little Teapot is on 5th Avenue between 26th Street and 28th Street.

-Cakes and Cupcakes in Playa Del Carmen
+Cakes and Cupcakes at bakeries in Playa Del Carmen

 - If you are looking for a great chocolate cake, then Pasteleteria Bakery just outside of the downtown has an amazing cake for you!
 It is called the Bomba because it looks like a bomb and explodes like one with flavor.
 This cake makes any occasion special.
 Besides this cake they do have a full bakery.

 - Cakes are really inexpensive at grocery stores and for a simple event, these cakes suffice.
 Tres leche cake is always popular here because it is Mexican and always moist.
 Prices range from 160-300 pesos for a cake.
 For more on shopping in grocery stores and where they are be sure to check out our grocery store guide.